 Drinking-Water Protection Plan

 The CRWP has developed a Drinking Water Protection Plan for the Clackamas River to provide its members with a long-term source water protection strategy.
-We have two primary goals for achieving source water protection in the Clackamas watershed.
+This plan was updated in 2021 to reflect changes since the plan was orginally written in 2010.
+We have three primary goals for achieving source water protection in the Clackamas watershed.

 They are to:

 1. Identify, prevent, minimize and mitigate activities that have known or potentially harmful impacts on drinking water quality so that the Clackamas River can be preserved as a high-quality drinking water source to meet the needs of an increasing human population into the future;

 2 Identify climate mitigation and adaption strategies that will help ensure a more resilient watershed and drinking water source.

 3. Promote public awareness and stewardship of healthy watershed ecology in collaboration with other stakeholders.

 To achieve these goals the CRWP will need to be an active participant in the watershed and promote activities that reduce potential contaminants including nutrients, bacteria, pesticides, VOC’s, PCP’s, fine sediments, and other byproducts associated with urban, agricultural, forest, land development, and road uses that could impact the quality of the treated drinking water.
 To accomplish these goals and objectives the CRWP will need to: